 Team-based development on the SharePoint Framework

 SharePoint Framework is a new development model for building SharePoint customizations.
-Unlike other SharePoint development models available to date, the SharePoint Framework focuses on client-side development and is built on top of popular open source tools such as gulp and webpack.
-One big benefit of this change is that developers on any platform can build SharePoint customizations.
+Unlike other SharePoint development models available to date, the SharePoint Framework focuses on client-side development and is built on top of popular open-source tools such as Gulp and webpack.
+One large benefit of this change is that developers on any platform can build SharePoint customizations.

 SharePoint Framework consists of a few different packages.
 These packages, each in its own specific version, make up a release of the SharePoint Framework.
-For example the General Availability release of the SharePoint Framework consists of the following package versions:
+For example, the General Availability release of the SharePoint Framework in February 2017 consists of the following v1.0.0 package versions:

 Preparing the development environment

 In order to build SharePoint Framework solutions developers, need specific tools on the development machines.
 Comparing to other SharePoint development models, the SharePoint Framework is less restrictive and allows developers to use the tools that make them the most productive going even as far as choosing the operating system.

 There are a few different ways in which developers can configure their development environment.
 Each of them has different advantages and it's important that developer teams have a good understanding of the different options.

 SharePoint Framework toolchain